This content has been machine translated dynamically.

-As soon as a threat is detected anywhere in the network, the IP address is flagged as malicious and all appliances connected to the network are immediately protected.
-The dynamic changes in the IP addresses are processed with high speed and accuracy by leveraging advanced machine learning.
+When a threat is detected anywhere in the network, the IP address is flagged as malicious and all appliances connected to the network are immediately protected.
+The dynamic changes in the IP addresses are processed with high speed and accuracy by using advanced machine learning.

 Make sure the NetScaler appliance has Internet access and DNS is configured before you use the IP Reputation feature.

-To access the webroot database, the NetScaler appliance should be able to connect to api.bcti.brightcloud.com on port 443.
-Each node in the High Availability (HA) or Cluster deployment gets the database directly from the webroot and should be able to access this FQDN (Fully Qualified Domain Name).
+To access the Webroot database, the NetScaler appliance must be able to connect to api.bcti.brightcloud.com on port 443.
+Each node in the HA or cluster deployment gets the database directly from the Webroot and must be able to access this Fully Qualified Domain Name (FQDN).

-Webroot hosts it's reputation database in AWS currently.
-Therefore, NetScaler should be able to resolve AWS domains for downloading the reputation db.
-Also, firewall should be open for AWS domains.
+Webroot hosts its reputation database in AWS currently.
+Therefore, NetScaler must be able to resolve AWS domains for downloading the reputation db.
+Also, the firewall must be open for AWS domains.

 PI Expressions: The IP Reputation feature can be configured by using PI expressions (NetScaler default syntax expressions) in the policies bound to supported modules such as application firewall and responder.
 Following are two examples showing expressions that can be used to detect whether the client IP address is malicious